CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/README.md

    - Length shifted and stratified problems for variable length dataset setting
  - Standardised meta-learning/few-shot splits for 5 distinct datasets from a variety of sound domains.
 This includes both baseline (randomly generated splits) as well as some more unique and purposeful ones such as those based on available meta-data and sample length distributions
  - Variety of algorithm implementations designed to deal with few-shot classification, ranging from 'cheap' traditional training pipelines to SOTA Gradient-Based Meta-Learning (GBML) models
- - Both Fixed and Variable length dataset processing pielines
+ - Both Fixed and Variable length dataset processing pipelines

 ## Algorithm Implementations
 Algorithms are custom built, operating on a similar framework with a common set of scripts.
 Those included in the paper are as follows: